astralfrontier/creative-universe/content/tosk/introduction.md

 # Introduction

 There is an Orcish civilization.
 It is not the only one, of course.
-It's an empire, centered around Tosk, the "City of Spears".
+This one is an empire, centered around Tosk, the "City of Spears".

+The Toskan empire is not interested in conquest.
+Rather, its clans secure work, resources, and prestige by aiding those in need.
+They are mercenaries, enforcing order in lawless lands by the consent of those living there.

 This guide is intended to present Tosk and its inhabitants as a system-neutral play aid for TTRPGs.
+In addition to the main text, two voices present their perspective on Tosk and its people: Virens, a Toskan orc, and Santino, a human traveler making his way through the empire.

 The content of this guide is CC-BY licensed.
 You can grow and expand Tosk as you wish, but you must acknowledge the original author ("Astral Frontier").